-Trips to the mountains always mean a trip to the fudge shop when I traveled with my parents growing up and then later with my husband and son.
-We oooh and aah over all the varieties in the counter, taking samples of what was offered so that we could choose the very best from the selection.
+Trips to the mountains always meant a trip to the fudge shop when I traveled with my parents growing up and then later with my husband and son.
+We oooh and aah over all the varieties at the counter, taking samples of what was offered so that we could choose the very best from the selection.
 That was usually the hard part.
 Trying to decide.

 Since we can never choose just one, we’d usually wind up with a box of different varieties.
-Wait.
-Let me clarify.
-We usually wind up with multiple boxes!
 But one thing has always been the same – peanut butter fudge was a requirement.

-Line an 8 x 8 inch pan with parchment paper, allowing a 2 inch overhang around the baking dish so it’s easy to lift the fudge out of the baking dish for cutting when it is ready.
+- Prep.
+Line an 8 x 8-inch pan with parchment paper, allowing a 2-inch overhang around the baking dish so it’s easy to lift the fudge out of the baking dish for cutting when it is ready.
 Then lightly spray the parchment paper with nonstick cooking spray so that the fudge easily releases.

+- Cut into pieces.
 Lift the peanut butter fudge out of the baking pan using the overhanging parchment edges.
-Place onto a cutting board and cut into 1 inch pieces using a sharp knife.
+Place onto a cutting board and cut into 1-inch pieces using a sharp knife.